isc-projects/bind9/doc/arm/reference.rst

    is used on the primary server to determine which format it sends.
    ``one-answer`` uses one DNS message per resource record transferred.
-   ``many-answers`` packs as many resource records as possible into a message. ``many-answers`` is more efficient, but is only supported by relatively new secondary servers, such as BIND 9, BIND 8.x and BIND 4.9.5 onwards.
-The ``many-answers`` format is also supported by recent Microsoft Windows nameservers.
-The default is ``many-answers``.
+   ``many-answers`` packs as many resource records as possible into a message. ``many-answers`` is more efficient; the default is ``many-answers``.
    ``transfer-format`` may be overridden on a per-server basis by using the ``server`` statement.

 ``transfer-message-size``
    This is an upper bound on the uncompressed size of DNS messages used in zone transfers over TCP.
-If a message grows larger than this size, additional messages will be used to complete the zone transfer.
+If a message grows larger than this size, additional messages are used to complete the zone transfer.
    (Note, however, that this is a hint, not a hard limit; if a message contains a single resource record whose RDATA does not fit within the size limit, a larger message will be permitted so the record can be transferred.)

-   Valid values are between 512 and 65535 octets, and any values outside that range will be adjusted to the nearest value within it.
-The default is ``20480``, which was selected to improve message
-   compression: most DNS messages of this size will compress to less than 16536 bytes.
+   Valid values are between 512 and 65535 octets; any values outside that range are adjusted to the nearest value within it.
+The default is ``20480``, which was selected to improve message compression; most DNS messages of this size will compress to less than 16536 bytes.
 Larger messages cannot be compressed as effectively, because 16536 is the largest permissible compression offset pointer in a DNS message.